usnistgov/pySCATMECH/_build/html/_sources/index.rst.txt

 =======================================================

 pySCATMECH is a Python interface to the SCATMECH library of scattering codes.
+The documentation for the

-pySCATMECH is a Python interface to many of the features in the SCATMECH library.
-If you are unfamiliar with the SCATMECH library, be sure to check out its documentation at `SCATMECH Polarized Light Scattering C++ Class Library <https://pages.nist.gov/SCATMECH/docs/index.htm>`_.
+specific models are available at `SCATMECH Polarized Light Scattering C++ Class Library <https://pages.nist.gov/SCATMECH/docs/index.htm>`_.

 To install, use ``pip install pySCATMECH`` at a command prompt.